 RETURNS: dc defines comments.
 It is exceptional in that its behavior is very context dependent.
 When dc is executed from dskin it simply records the fact that the comment exists.
 It is expected that in interactive mode comments will be found via getdef - this allows large comments which do not take up space in your core image.
 When dc is executed from the terminal it expects you to type a comment. dskout will write out the comments that you define and also copy the comments on the old version of the file, so that the new version will keep the old comments even though they were never actually brought into core.
-The optional id is a mechanism for distinguishing among several comments associated with the same word.
-It defaults to nil.
-However if you define two comments with the same id, the second is considered to be a replacement for the first.
-The behavior of dc is determined by the value of the global variable def-comment. def-comment contains the name of a function that is run.
-Its arguments are the word, id and attribute list. def-comment is initially dc-define.
+The optional id is a mechanism for distinguishing among several comments with the same id, the second is considered to be a replacement for the first.
+The behavior of dc is determined by the value of the global variable def-comment. def-comment is initially dc-define.
 Other functions rebind it to dc-help, dc-userhelp, and the value of dskin-comment.
 The comment property of an atom is a list of entries, each representing one comment.
 Atomic entries are assumed to be identifiers of comments on a file but not in core.
 In-core comments are represented by a list of the id, the attribute list and the comment text.
 The comment text is an uninterned atom.
 Comments may be deleted or reordered by editing the comment property.